tjkulbeth/Property-Values-and-Diversity-of-Austin/README.md

 What about 78722?
 ![Billy 78702](images/05-03-billy-78722-only.png)

-Let's take a look at the data first: \n
+Let's take a look at the data first: \
 ![Billy 78722 data](images/05-03-billy-78722-data.png)

 The graph and T test will show much more distinctive pattern than Austin in gernal: